Karan-Asija-GKM-IT/expense-tracker-docs/docs/Deployment.md

 | 5 | App Live | Updated backend live after PM2 restart |

 ### 5. Notes

-- No Pull Requests (PRs) are used in this workflow.
 - Deployment only happens for the `feat/tests` branch.
 - The workflow ensures code quality through test execution and SAST scanning before deployment.